keithkelly-trade/DrupalFiles/docs/Developer_setup.md

      New-Item C:\ProgramData\PuppetLabs\puppet\ssl\certs  -ItemType Directory
      ```

-- Download PuppetMaster ca.pem from psc-pupmaster01-vm.ad.he-equipment.com in /opt/puppetlabs/puppet/ssl/certs/ca.pem
+- Download PuppetMaster ca.pem from \<PuppetMaster Host\> in /opt/puppetlabs/puppet/ssl/certs/ca.pem
   This may require assistance from the team or someone on the team should have this file.

 - Copy ca.pem to C:\ProgramData\PuppetLabs\puppet\ssl\certs